dcomtois/sortLines/readme.md

 2. Still some text
 ```

-Selecting those lines and go to Addins > Sort selected lines.
+Selecting those lines and go to Addins > Sort Selected Lines (A).
 You'll now have:

 ```
 1. Some text